Electrical Diagnostics

 Communication faults show up when a control module loses power or ground, or when the CAN bus network connecting those modules develops an open or short.
 A U0100 code — lost communication with the ECM — often traces back not to a failed computer but to a voltage drop in the module's power supply circuit severe enough to prevent proper operation.
 The same applies to ABS and airbag modules: the fault code points to where to start looking, not what to replace.

 We trace each fault to its root cause before recommending repair.
-A code pointing to the airbag module doesn't mean the module is bad — it means the system flagged a fault in that circuit.
+A code pointing to the airbag module does not mean the module is bad — it means the system flagged a fault in that circuit.
 We verify with wiring diagrams, component-level testing, and voltage drop measurements before any parts are ordered.

 Frequently Asked Questions